 So a decade ago, Cambridge, Ill. — pop.
-2,087, and shrinking — entered an agreement with AlWood High School, in nearby Woodhull, to combine teams.
+2,087, and shrinking — entered an agreement with nearby Woodhull to combine teams.

-At first, the community pushed back.
-The deal made longtime foes into teammates almost overnight.
-Community members worried that the merger would ruin the best parts of both teams, killing morale and the whole program with it.
+At first, the communities pushed back.
+The deal would force longtime foes to become teammates almost overnight.
+Residents worried that a merger would ruin the best parts of both teams, killing morale and the whole program with it.

-But one stubborn fact left no other choice: Without the co-op, the schools wouldn’t have enough players to field teams.
+But one stubborn fact left no other choice: Without a co-op, the schools wouldn’t have enough players to field teams.

 “We depend on it,” said David Althaus, whose son plays on the football team and daughter marches in the band.

 Ten years later, something remarkable has happened: The football program is thriving.
 This year’s team won its first five games and is poised for the playoffs.

 The arrangement has birthed new traditions, including a new name: the Ridgewood Spartans, which borrows syllables from both sides.